One dead after officer-involved shooting in Provo

-PROVO, Utah (ABC4 News) – Police in Provo have confirmed one person has died after an officer-involved shooting Tuesday night.
+PROVO, Utah (ABC4) – Police in Provo have confirmed one person has died after an officer-involved shooting Tuesday night.

 According to Sgt.
 Nick Dupaix with Provo Police, the incident happened just before ten in the area of 300 North 900 West.